caring/docs.caring.com/source/includes/_reviews.md

 Attribute | Type     | Description
 --------- | --------- | ---------
-resource_id | Integer | The primary key ID of the service provider that was reviewed resource_url | Url | The public URL of the service provider that was reviewed. resource_name | String | The Name of the service provider that was reviewed author | Object | `name`, `email` and `url` fields for the Author of the review.
+resource_id | Integer | The primary key ID of the service provider that was reviewed property_id | Integer | ID of the property that connects multiple resource type resource_url | Url | The public URL of the service provider that was reviewed. resource_name | String | The Name of the service provider that was reviewed author | Object | `name`, `email` and `url` fields for the Author of the review.